isomerpages/moe-westviewpri/_wvps/Services.md

 * Must be in personal attendance at the stall during operating hours.
 * Healthy and fit to operate the stall.

+**Applicants should preferably fulfill the following criteria:**
+* Successful applicant and stall assistant(s) must possess the WSQ Basic Food Hygiene Certificate.
+* Possess catering experience or experience operating in a school environment.
+* Successful applicant is required to apply for a food stall license from Singapore Food Agency (SFA).

+*Shortlisted applicants will be notified for an interview and will be required to provide food sampling for the School Canteen Selection Committee at the applicant's own expense.*